-Our CEO, Aaron Steed, recently visited the One & Only Hotel in Cabo San Lucas, one of the finest resorts in the world.
+Our co-founder, Aaron Steed, recently visited the One & Only Hotel in Cabo San Lucas, one of the finest resorts in the world.
 He was taken aback by the over-the-top service by genuine people who accommodated and anticipated his every expressed and unexpressed want/need.
 He was so impressed that he requested a face-to-face meeting with the hotel’s general manager.
 He asked, “How did you create such an amazing culture and lead a team that cares from the bottom of their soul to deliver such over the top and consistent WOW customer service?”
 After a two-hour conversation, they honed in that the main reason for the great service is knowing, understanding and reinforcing the service pillars company-wide, which is very different from a company’s values or mission statement.
 That conversation is how Meathead Movers’ Service Pillars were born.
 Our Service Pillars represent the code of conduct for how we are to treat our customers at all times, and what we should be measured up to.

 These are Meathead Movers’ Service Pillars: